-As of 31 December 2017, we had cash and cash equivalents of £86.7 million.
-As of 31 December 2016, we had cash and cash equivalents of £20.0 million.
-Our exposure to interest rate sensitivity is impacted primarily by changes in the underlying UK bank interest rates.
-Our surplus cash and cash equivalents are invested in interest-bearing accounts and certificates of deposit from time to time which earn interest at fixed or variable rates based on the terms agreed for each account.
-We have not entered into investments for trading or speculative purposes.
+As of 31 December 2018, the Group had cash and cash equivalents of £77.0 million.
+As of 31 December 2017, the Group had cash and cash equivalents of £86.7 million.
+Exposure to interest rate sensitivity is impacted primarily by changes in the underlying bank interest rates.
+The Group's surplus cash and cash equivalents are invested in interest-bearing accounts and certificates of deposit from time to time which earn interest at fixed or variable rates based on the terms agreed for each account.
+The Group has not entered into investments for trading or speculative purposes.